Skip to Content

 Read the list slowly, and a pattern emerges.
 The newest technology is being asked to answer the oldest questions.
 What is the purpose of an institution?
 Whom do we owe?
 What does it mean to love someone into being inside a system built for scale?

 The traditions are still here, still generous, still ready.
 We are at the beginning of this work, not the middle.
 We are laying foundations; our successors will build the rooms.
-What matters is that the foundations are anchored in something older than the technology they govern and oriented toward the people that technology was always meant to serve.
+What matters is that the foundations are anchored in something older than the technology they govern and oriented toward the people that technology was meant to serve.

 This is shared work.
-Write to me if you would like the full guide, or a thinking partner as you draft your own.
+Write me if you would like the full guide, or a thinking partner as you draft your own.
 The best AI policies of the next decade will not come from any single mind; they will come from leaders willing to write together, learn from one another, and anchor their work in the traditions that came before.
-I would be honored to think this through with you.
+I would be honoured to think this through with you.